brakmic/BlockchainStore/README.md

 ### DApp

 In this early version there's no proper web interface available and you'll have to use `truffle console` to interact with the contract.
-In future I'll provide a proper app (maybe written in Angular 4.x as I don't like the default weba-app environment provided by truffle).
+In future I'll provide a proper app (maybe written in Angular 4.x as I don't like the default web-app environment provided by truffle).

 ### Usage

 First, activate a local test-blockchain with `testrpc`.
 If you don't have it just type `npm install -g ethereumjs-testrpc` and let NPM install it for you.

-Second, go to where solidity sources are and execute `truffle compile` and `truffle migrate` (when changing the code during live-testing use `truffle migrate --reset`).
+Second, go into the root of this project and execute `truffle compile` and `truffle migrate` (when changing the code during live-testing use `truffle migrate --reset` instead).

 Third, jump into truffle's console with `truffle console`.
 Now you can use the local Blockchain and play with the Store :smile:

 ### Testing Store's Functionality

-All this is just a test and I'm simply using it to learn Solidity / Ethereum / Blockchain etc.
+I've created this project to learn a bit about Solidity & Ethereum.
+Expect no sophisticated code here. *And lots of bugs.*

 **Here's how I interact with it:**